castro732/Dosing-Chute-Controller/README.md

-#Controller for Load Cell
+#Dosing Chute Controller

 ![3D Top View](3DModel/3D_Top.png)

 ## Description

-Controller for a Load Cell using an ATMEGA328P programmed with Arduino.
+Controller for a Dosing Chute using a Load Cell to measure weight.
+Implemented using an ATMEGA328P programmed with Arduino.